 Return of Federal Student Aid

-To remain eligible for federal student aid during the semester, the student must be attending classes, taking exams and completing required course work.
+To remain eligible for Title IV Federal Student Aid during the semester, the student must be attending classes, taking exams and completing required course work.

 Federal Regulations require the University to calculate a return of federal student aid funds for students who withdraw (officially or unofficially) from all classes on or before the 60 percent attendance point in the semester and for students who withdraw from any module-based courses.